mvc1009/hackingnotes/_docs/active-directory/securing-ad.md

 Microsoft Defender Antivirus is a major component of your next-generation protection in Microsoft Defender for Endpoint.
 This protection brings together machine learning, big-data analysis, in-depth threat resistance research, and the Microsoft cloud infrastructure to protect devices (or endpoints) in your organization.
 Microsoft Defender Antivirus is built into Windows, and it works with Microsoft Defender for Endpoint to provide protection on your device and in the cloud.

-It has three different types of modes:
+It has three different modes:

 * **Active mode**: In active mode, Microsoft Defender Antivirus is used as the primary antivirus app on the device.
 Files are scanned, threats are remediated, and detected threats are listed in your organization's security reports and in your Windows Security app.